 So “…how do you build and maintain trust in a new relationship?”

-I also remember breaking.
-Literally, I remember that something broke inside of me when I looked at the trust which had previously existed between us as it lay shattered into a million pieces.
-That breaking was a reflection of my insides and its accompanying pain.
+I also remember the breaking and its accompanying pain.
 To this day, it is still a struggle for me to extend complete and total trust to a person before me.

-That said, I still force myself to do it because I’m pretty sure that in order for me to stop trusting people, I would have to — as L-A has said time and again — “grow a shell,” (she purchased for me a turtle because she wanted me to find a shell so that I might protect myself.
-I continue to refuse) but that would fundamentally change who I am and what I bring to my little 2×4 part of the world with which I have been charged care.
+That said, I still force myself to do it because were I to give into Not Trusting, I would fundamentally change who I am and what I bring to my little 2×4 part of the world with which I have been charged care.

-The best thing about both the good and the bad?
-Crazy and intense living.
+The not so rub?
+Intense living.
 It is bleeding love and loyalty and gentleness and kindness and anger and rage and honesty.
 I would be miserable any other way; sad, stupid, dull, living in shades of tan and ecru.
 F/ck, I am dimmed by the mere thought of this.

 So.
 I trust.
 And I make myself as trustworthy as possible inside of a relationship.
 You know how I do this?